sgolebiewski-intel/vllm/docs/source/dev/multimodal/multimodal_index.rst

 .. data:: vllm.multimodal.MULTIMODAL_REGISTRY

-    The global :class:`MultiModalRegistry` which is used by model runners.
+    The global :class:`MultiModalRegistry` class which is used by model runners.

 .. autoclass:: vllm.multimodal.MultiModalRegistry
     :members: